NREL/OpenStudio-user-documentation/docs/tutorials/tutorial_bcl.md

   </figure>
 </div>

-Once the component has been saved, follow instructions in the "Publishing Content" section below for instructions on making the component visible to others.
+Once the component has been saved, follow instructions in the [Publishing Content](#publishing-content) section below for instructions on making the component visible to others.

 ####Editing an Existing Component

-If you want to update a component that has already been uploaded to the BCL, you start by going to the URL for your component and then clicking the "New draft" button.
-If your browser doesn't look like the screen shot below please go to the URL and add "/xml" to the end.
-To properly update an existing component you want to re-upload the entire updated zip file.
+If you want to update a component that has already been uploaded to the BCL, go to the URL for your component and click the *New draft* button.
+If your browser doesn't look like the screenshot below, edit the URL and add "/xml" to the end.
+To properly update an existing component, you must re-upload the entire updated zip file.

 <div class="centered-image">
 	<figure>